-Additionally, it is possible to spontaneously create your own actions in combat by spending bonus dice, which are obtained through templates.
-Or the player can even steal an action from opponents by spending a destiny die.
-Although destiny dice are very rare, it may be possible to steal the enemies fatal blow and turn it into the players own action.
+In addition, it is possible to spontaneously create your own actions in combat by spending bonus die, which characters can receive through templates, or even steal actions from opponents through destiny die.
+Although destiny dice are very rare, it may be possible to steal the enemy's fatal blow and turn it into one's own action.

-This may sound somewhat unrealistic, but it gives the battle very dynamic options and can often lead to epic cinematic situations that even the game master cannot foresee.
+This may sound somewhat unrealistic, but it makes for a very dynamic course of the battle and can often lead to cinematic scenes that even the game master cannot foresee.